 Treatment for drug or alcohol addiction is often used to describe the formal process for going to a facility to get help.
 In the initial stages, the person seeking treatment will usually need to undergo detoxification to rid the body of the substance.
 Depending on the severity of the addiction, medically assisted detox may be required for those who might experience life-threatening complications when trying to stop abruptly.

-At Blair Wellness Group, we not only use various types of behavioral therapy such as cognitive behavior therapy and emotion-focused therapy, but we also teach effective self-help tools such as meditation, mindfulness. and guided imagery to quiet the mind, reduce anxiety, and provide healthy ways to cope with feelings.
-Treatment is only the first step to overcoming addiction — if you want to initiate positive and lasting change, behavioral therapy is the key to success and the best way to stay in recovery.
+At Blair Wellness Group, we not only use various types of behavioral treatment such as cognitive behavior treatment and emotion-focused treatment, but we also teach effective self-help tools such as meditation, mindfulness. and guided imagery to quiet the mind, reduce anxiety, and provide healthy ways to cope with feelings.
+Treatment is only the first step to overcoming addiction — if you want to initiate positive and lasting change, behavioral treatment is the key to success and the best way to stay in recovery.

-For an addiction therapist in Los Angeles who can offer you the personalized support you deserve, please contact Blair Wellness Group at 310.999.4996 to schedule an appointment.
+For an addiction psychologist in Los Angeles who can offer you the personalized support you deserve, please contact Blair Wellness Group at 310.999.4996 to schedule an appointment.